 If a directory is specified instead of a file, the server will search through a list of default filenames.
 If none of those filenames match, the web server will then decide whether directory listings are allowed.
 If listings are allowed for this directory, the server will build a directory listing and display it as the webpage.
 Otherwise, it will display a “403 Forbidden” error.

-In order to allow access to your website, your
+In order to allow access to your website, the webserver needs both read and execute permissions on your

 public_html folder itself.

 Another slightly more nuanced way to accomplish this is to use Linux Access Control Lists (ACLs).
 You could leave the standard permissions as they are and give only the